yl3296/DV_NYDine/Presentation_Claire&Junfei.md

 ```

 ##3.
 LDA
-**Split the dataset into training data and testing data, get the top 30 topic:**
+**Split the dataset into training data and testing data, get the top 30 topics:**
 ```
 import os
 import re